mgreiler/se-unlocked/Transcripts/EP_21_Amir_Slihefendic.md

 **Amir:** [00:14:34] Yeah.
 I mean, I'm going to be honest here, like, you know, my default more like, I love what I do.
 I'm really passionate about the work that I do.
-And I have like a really hot time switching up as well.
-And I think like a lot of fleet, like if you really love what you do, like you will have a huge doing that.
+And I have like a really hard time switching up as well.
+And I think like a lot of fleet, like if you really love what you do, like you will have a huge problem doing that.
 Yeah.
-So, um, you know, we have been stuck in this like Corona virus nightmare for the last three months on a lockdown and it's suddenly getting better in Chile.
+So, um, you know, we have been stuck in this like Coronavirus nightmare for the last three months on a lockdown and it's suddenly getting better in Chile.
 So, you know, what I do right now is kind of, not really that reflective of what I do usually.
 So for instance, for me, like swimming is a great way.
-To, to shut off like going to a park with my son without my cell phone is another great way playing football as well.
+To, to shut off like going to a park with my son without my cell phone is another great way, playing football as well.
 Like I actually, like I have found out that I really need, you know, that to switch off.
 I really need to kind of like get out and do something active.
 Yeah.